Xilinx/Vitis_Libraries/graph/docs/guide_L2/kernels/MST.rst

 1. QueuePop is responsible to load the next vertex in the priority queue and pass it to the loadOffset.

-2. loadOffset load the offset value associate with current vertex from the CSR offset values and pass it to the next block.
+2. loadOffset loads the offset value associate with current vertex from the CSR offset values and pass it to the next block.

-3. loadCol&Wei load the ID and weight of the next hop vertices accroding to the offset values.
-And pass these IDs and weights to the loadRes.
+3. loadCol&Wei loads the ID and weight of the next hop vertices according to the offset values.
+And it passes these IDs and weights to the loadRes.

-4. Queue push put the next hop vertices into the priority queue.
-And sort the priority again.
+4. Queue pushes the next hop vertices into the priority queue.
+And it sorts the priority again.

 This system starts from pushing the source vertex into the queue and iterate until the queue is empty.